'It is incredible': Canal boat owner caught up in Whitchurch catastrophe hails generosity of strangers as fundraiser tops £84k

-An artist whose narrowboat home was caught up in the Whitchurch canal catastrophe says he and his family have been "blown away" by the generosity of strangers - as a fundraiser set up to support those affected surpasses £84,000.
+An artist whose narrowboat home was caught up in the Whitchurch canal catastrophe says he and his family have been "blown away" by the generosity of strangers, as a fundraiser set up to support those affected surpasses £85,000.

 The catastrophic failure led to a breach which swallowed two canal boats and left Mr Stowe's home 'Pacemaker' teetering on the edge.